henrythor/wspubsub/README.md

 --------------
 * Clients connect via /ws/pub and /ws/sub
 * Clients start (pub) or join (sub) a topic
-* Starting a channel launches a wspubsub_srv process for each channel, referenced by each connection as 'server' in their respective states.
+* Starting a topic launches a wspubsub_srv process for each topic, referenced by each connection as 'server' in their respective states.
 * Each wspubsub_srv has a list of clients in their state.
-* Each WebSocket connection may only be a member of 1 channel, but clients may have multiple Websocket connections if they want.
+* Each WebSocket connection may only be a member of 1 topic, but clients may have multiple Websocket connections if they want.
-* When a publisher sends a message to a channel, the receiving ws_handler forwards it to its server, which in turn messages the ws_handler for each member of the topic.
+* When a publisher sends a message to a topic, the receiving ws_handler forwards it to its server, which in turn messages the ws_handler for each member of the topic.
 * ws_handler processes receiving such a message will return it as a reply,